matter-labs/zksync-web-era-docs/docs/dev/guide/cross-chain-tutorial.md

 ## Reading the counter value

 Let's create a small script for viewing the value of the counter.
-For the sake of simplicity, we will keep it in the same folder as the hardhat project, but to keep the tutorial generic we will not use any hardhat-specific features in it.
+For the sake of simplicity, let's will keep it in the same folder as the hardhat project, but to keep the tutorial generic hardhat-specific features will not be used in it.

 ### Getting the ABI of the counter contract